Loving and being loved, it sounds so simple, but the truth is not always simple. Love is a complex web of action and emotion.

 More often than not, real love has its sleeves rolled up, dirt and grime smeared on its arms, and sweat dripping down its forehead.-Seth Adam Smith

-20 Journal Prompts on Loving and Being Loved, written with parents in mind.
+20 Journal Prompts about Loving and Being Loved, written with parents in mind.

 - What makes this person feel loved?